aclao89/LA_Metro_Bike/README.md

 Status: "Active" for stations available or "Inactive" for stations that are not available as of the latest update

-                                                        Exploration Questions

- 1. What is the average duration of a trip?
- 2. What is the ratio of round vs one-way trips?
- 3. What is the distribution of membership types?
- 4. Which month has the most volume of trips?
- 5. Which day has the most volume of trips?
- 6. Which day has the longest average duration of a trip?
- 7. What are the most popular start and end stations?
- 8. What are the most popular routes taken?

- I also included several geographical visualizations on popular stations, interactive map to gauge distance, and a heat map for volume of rides in an area.

 Source: 2017 Annual Trips & Stations Datasets https://bikeshare.metro.net/about/data/